 Researchers are solely responsible for determining the copyright status of the materials being used, establishing who the copyright owner is, locating the copyright owner, and obtaining permission for intended use.

-On September 9, 1825, Dubuisson became president of Geogerown College, replacing Enoch Fenwick; he remained in this position for only seven months.
-After his short tenure, he spent time in Rome (where he professed his final Jesuit vows) and in St. Mary's County, Maryland, he became pastor of Holy Trinity Church in Georgetown.
-Later, he worked as pastor of Old St. Joseph's Church in Philadelphia, and St. Mary’s Church in Alexandria.
+On September 9, 1825, Dubuisson became president of Georgetown College, replacing Enoch Fenwick; he remained in this position for only seven months.
+After his short tenure, he spent time in Rome (where he professed his final Jesuit vows) and in St. Mary's County, Maryland.
+Afterwards, he served as pastor at Holy Trinity Church in Georgetown, Old St. Joseph's Church in Philadelphia, and St. Mary’s Church in Alexandria.